FINANCE

 When risk is described but not priced

-A recurring pattern in TCFD-aligned reporting is the presence of detailed narratives without corresponding financial quantification.
+A recurring limitation within TCFD-aligned reporting is the presence of detailed climate narratives without corresponding financial quantification.
+Risks are outlined, scenarios are discussed, and potential disruptions are acknowledged, but the direct financial implications often remain undefined.

 Reporting does not move capital.
 Decisions do.

-They are compiled periodically, reviewed, and published alongside financial reports.
-But they are not always integrated into the decision-making systems that drive capital allocation.
+Climate disclosures are often developed as standalone reporting outputs.
+They are compiled periodically, reviewed, and published alongside financial statements.
+However, they are not always integrated into the operational systems that shape investment decisions and capital allocation.

 Turning climate signals into financial decisions